Measuring the giant radio galaxy length distribution with the LoTSS

-There is no explicit expression for the associated median.\\ For a general non-Euclidean universe, no simple analytic form for the GRG angular length PDF appears to exist.
+For a general non-Euclidean universe, no simple analytic form for the GRG angular length PDF appears to exist.
 We find an approximation valid at low redshifts by considering the Maclaurin polynomial of degree $1$ for $z(r)$, the relation between comoving distance and cosmological redshift.
 One finds $z(r) \approx \frac{H_0}{c}r$.
 As a result, for the Local Universe, Eq.~\ref{eq:GRGAngularLength} becomes

 where we use that the Hubble distance $d_H \coloneqq \frac{c}{H_0}$.
 From a well-known inverse distribution identity,

 so that